Perfume Glossary

 Heart Notes

-The middle notes of a fragrance that develop after the top notes fade, lasting 2-4 hours.
+The main character of a perfume emerging after top notes fade, typically lasting two to four hours.

 Ionones